Showing posts with label Platformers - Multi Screen. Show all posts

 B-movie aesthetics

-Eric created incredible backgrounds for each and every area.
-The abstract artistry is outstanding using a bleak, futuristic style, for an eerie environment.
-Characters use chunky polygons which are superbly animated - watch Lester run and jump.
+Eric created incredible backgrounds for each area using abstract artistry with a bleak, futuristic style, that's very eerie.
+Characters use chunky polygons - superbly animated.
+Just watch Lester run and jump.
 However, he's a gullible chap, so I dare you not to smile as he holds up his hand at the end of the first stage!!

-Its attention to detail like this is so impressive.
-Like on the first screen with that ugly beast on a distant ledge.
-It's rather ominous - especially when it sees you and turns around.
-Scary stuff!!
+Attention to detail like that is impressive.
+Like on the first screen with the beast on a distant ledge.
+It's rather ominous - especially when it sees you and turns around!!
 Also, watching the prisoners working in the background when you're trapped in jail is amazing.
 And what about when Lester flops to the ground after a slug slashes his leg?
-Brilliant stuff that proves Another World is one of the best animated games of the era?
+Brilliant stuff that proves Another World is one of the best-animated games of the era?

 Consider the lower resolution and limitations of older computers.
-Now check out the talented artwork...
+Now check out the artwork...

 Sadly, there is no obvious way to escape.
 Or is there...